zucks/ZucksAdNetworkDocuments/agent/ReportAPI/archives/v6.0/en/README.md

 # Zucks Ad Network Report API Specification v6 for Advertising Agency

+This is an older version.
+Please check the latest version [here](../../).

 ### Overview

 This describes the resources that make up the official Zucks Ad Network Report API v6.